 August 2.
 Two days after Kelly’s testimony and exactly one week after Glaspie met with Saddam, Iraq invaded Kuwait.
 Glaspie was widely criticized for giving Saddam a “green light.”
 Not really, but neither did she put up a stop sign, nor did Tutwiler, Kelly, Secretary of State James Baker or anyone else in the Bush administration.
 Mixed messages at best.

-On September 19, only seven weeks after Saddam invaded Kuwait, Kelly was back in front of the House Foreign Affairs Committee, and Chairman Hamilton took him to task.
+Sven weeks later, September 19, Kelly was back in front of the House Foreign Affairs Committee, and Chairman Hamilton took him to task.
 “You left the impression that it was the policy of the United States not to come to the defense of Kuwait.
 That was the impression this committee member had, that was the impression I think most committee members had as a result of your testimony, and it is not surprising that is the impression that the press has as well. . . .”
 And Saddam too.

 No, Joe, as a diplomat we wouldn’t put it quite that way.
 But given Saddam’s threatening rhetoric, his 30,000 troops on Kuwait’s border and the CIA warning that an invasion was “likely,” Glaspie could have said, should have said, “We have no position on the merits of your boundary or oil disputes with Kuwait, but we see you are massing troops on the border.
 So there is no mistake, let me speak plainly.
 If you were to attack Kuwait, my government and the international community would not stand back and watch.
 It is our position that your border disputes with Kuwait must not be resolved by force of arms, but diplomatically, and on that front we would be happy to do all we can to help.”